Congo Crisis

 The involvement of the Soviets split the Congolese government and led to an impasse between Lumumba and President Joseph Kasa-Vubu.
-Mobutu, at that time, Lumumba's chief military aide and a lieutenant-colonel in the army, broke this deadlock with a coup d'état, expelled the Soviet advisors and established a new government effectively under his own control.
+Mobutu, at that time Lumumba's chief military aide and a lieutenant-colonel in the army, broke this deadlock with a coup d'état, expelled the Soviet advisors and established a new government effectively under his own control.
 Lumumba was taken captive and subsequently executed in 1961.
 A rival government of the "Free Republic of the Congo" was founded in the eastern city of Stanleyville, present day Kisangani, by Lumumba supporters led by Antoine Gizenga.
 It gained Soviet support but was crushed in early 1962.
 Meanwhile, the UN took a more aggressive stance towards the secessionists after Hammarskjöld was killed in a plane crash in late 1961.
 Supported by UN troops, Léopoldville defeated secessionist movements in Katanga and South Kasai by the start of 1963.

-With Katanga and South Kasai back under the government's control, a reconciliatory compromise constitution was adopted and the exiled Katangese leader, Moïse Tshombe, was recalled to head an interim administration while fresh elections were organised.
+With Katanga and South Kasai back under the government's control, a compromise constitution aimed at reconciliation was adopted and the exiled Katangese leader, Moïse Tshombe, was recalled to head an interim administration while fresh elections were organised.
 Before these could be held, however, Maoist-inspired militants calling themselves the "Simbas" rose up in the east of the country.
 The Simbas took control of a significant amount of territory and proclaimed a communist "People's Republic of the Congo" in Stanleyville (Kisangani).
-Government forces gradually retook territory and, in November 1964, Belgium and the United States intervened militarily in Stanleyville to recover hostages from Simba captivity.
+Government forces gradually retook territory and, in November 1964, Belgium and the United States intervened militarily in Stanleyville.
 The Simbas were defeated and collapsed soon after.
 Following the elections in March 1965, a new political stalemate developed between Tshombe and Kasa-Vubu, forcing the government into near-paralysis.
 Mobutu mounted a second coup d'état in November 1965, taking personal control of the country.
 Under Mobutu's rule, the Congo (renamed Zaire in 1971) was transformed into a dictatorship which would endure until his deposition in 1997.